UCC Undergraduate courses

 Fees and Costs

-The application process for the BSc Nursing Studies 2023/2024 is now closed.
+• The application process for the BSc Nursing Studies 2024/2025 is now open and will close on Tuesday 7 May 2024

-FETAC candidates are not eligible to apply for this programme.
+QQI FET candidates are not eligible to apply for this course.

 Scanned copies of supporting documents have to be uploaded with your UCCApply Application so please have the following documents ready for upload: